BiancoA/eprimeConvert/README.md

 ### eprimeConvert
 A small script to read data from eprime txt format and count the correct and wrong responses, stored in the variable Stimulus.ACC.
-The result for several trials (known structure) is stored in a csv file.
+The result for several trials of known structure and order is stored in a csv file.

 ###Usage